Yeshiva University

-Yeshiva University is a private Orthodox Jewish university with four campuses in New York City.
-The university's undergraduate schools—Yeshiva College, Stern College for Women, Katz School of Science and Health, and Sy Syms School of Business—offer a dual curriculum inspired by Modern–Centrist–Orthodox Judaism's hashkafa (philosophy) of Torah Umadda ("Torah and secular knowledge"), which synthesizes a secular academic education with the study of the Torah.
+Yeshiva University is a private university with four campuses in New York City, United States.
+The university's undergraduate schools—Yeshiva College, Stern College for Women, and Sy Syms School of Business—offer a dual curriculum inspired by Modern–Centrist–Orthodox Judaism's hashkafa (philosophy) of Torah Umadda ("Torah and secular knowledge"), which synthesizes a secular academic education with the study of the Torah.

-The majority of students at the university identify as Modern Orthodox.
-Hillel International estimates that nearly all of the university's undergraduate students are Jewish, while most of the graduate students are not (excluding Rabbinical students at RIETS, all of whom are Jewish).
-This is especially the case at the Cardozo School of Law, the Sy Syms School of Business, and the Ferkauf Graduate School of Psychology.
+The majority of undergraduate students at the university identify as Modern Orthodox Jews.
+Hillel International estimates that nearly all of the university's undergraduate students are Jewish, while most of the graduate students are not, with the exception of those enrolled at Rabbi Isaac Elchanan Theological Seminary.
+This is especially the case at the Cardozo School of Law, the Sy Syms School of Business, the Katz School of Science and Health and the Ferkauf Graduate School of Psychology.

 Yeshiva University is an independent institution chartered by New York State.
 It is accredited by the Middle States Commission on Higher Education.